-While you may want to touch base occasionally with families and friends (to let them know that you arrived safely and when to pick you up at the airport upon return), advise them not to expect daily contact.
-Communicating back home takes you out of the London social mix, heightens homesickness, undermines social relationship formation, and actually makes you something of a nuisance to me and fellow students.
-It interferes with full enjoyment of London.
-If you want to be in constant touch with people at home, staying home is probably the best choice.
-There is not much point coming to London if you do the same old things you usually do at home.
-So...liberate yourself from constant contact with the familiar-dare to live "offline"-and fully embrace the adventure-new city, new people, new ideas, new friends, new conversations.
-You can only immerse yourself in London and our course if you are fully present, not tethered to your technology.
+Please advise family and friends not to expect daily contact-and then stick to that.
+Communicating back home takes you out of the London social mix, heightens homesickness, undermines social relationship formation, and actually makes you something of a nuisance to your professor, internship supervisors, and fellow students.
+For students wanting to be in constant contact with people at home, staying home is probably the best choice.
+Otherwise, liberate yourself from constant contact with the familiar-dare to live "offline" and fully embrace the adventure-new city, new people, new ideas, new friends, and new conversations.
+Students can only immerse themselves in London if they are fully present, not tethered to their technology.

-As a matter of courtesy in a busy, crowded city, do not walk in/obstruct public places while reading or sending texts or taking photographs.
+As a matter of courtesy/safety in a busy, crowded city, do not walk in/obstruct public places while reading or sending texts or taking photographs.
 Step out of the way and stop to do those things, so that busy passersby who work and live in London can get where they need to go.
-Otherwise your awareness of surroundings declines, making you a potential target for pickpockets and your slow pace arouses the ire of busy people who need to dodge around people who thoughtlessly stroll and scroll.
-Such discourteous and self-centered behavior singles out such individuals as thoughtless persons who are not smart enough to appreciate and adapt to a culture where courtesy is still highly valued.
+Otherwise your awareness of surroundings declines, making you a potential target for pickpockets and your slow pace really inconveniences busy people who need to dodge around those who thoughtlessly stroll and scroll.
+Discourteous/self-centered behavior singles out such individuals as thoughtless persons who are not smart enough to appreciate and adapt to a culture where courtesy is still highly valued and where paying attention keeps one safe.